An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

 - Oral motor impairments.
 If cerebral palsy affects the muscles around the mouth, individuals may struggle to chew and swallow their food.
 If your child has oral motor impairments, consider using a blender or food processor to break down their food and make it easier to digest.

 - Premature birth.
 Premature birth is a common cause of cerebral palsy.
-Infants born prematurely are often born smaller, which should be taken into consideration when accessing their dietary needs.
-About 85% of children born prematurely catch up to their typically developing peers during the first 2 years of life.
+Infants born prematurely are often smaller, which should be taken into consideration when accessing their dietary needs.
+About 85% of children born prematurely catch up to their developing peers during the first 2 years of life.

 - Co-occurring complications.
 Some children with cerebral palsy have gastrointestinal reflux disease, which can cause stomach acid to irritate the esophagus and cause heartburn.
 Greasy, spicy, or acidic foods can trigger acid reflux and should be avoided.